tekknolagi/gecho/README.md

-This stack-based language is very similar to FORTH.
+gecho is somewhat similar to FORTH.
+It will probably become less so as it grows.

 # Install